 Amanda Manitach: A self-taught multidisciplinary artist with a background in literature and writing, Amanda Manitach merges an affinity for drawing and language in large-scale works on paper.
 Drawings are laboriously built from fine marks made with a mechanical pencil, and austere block statements emerge from a froth of decadent pattern, interweaving aspects of the visceral, dirty, and hysterical with the delicate and sublime.
 Texts vary from screamingly profane to defiant, at one turn brimming with ache, the next bubbling with crude humor or dreaminess.

 Haein Kang: Through the lens of art, Haein Kang scrutinizes contemporary technologies closely intertwined with politics, the economy, and culture.
 Human aspirations for a better future often drive technological progress to deliver bigger and faster outcomes.
 However, this increase in economic efficiency provides only momentary gratification, not ultimate fulfillment.
 Kang’s art practice challenges that niche, by creating machines that engage in poetic beauty.
 Digital technology, the driving force of a data-driven society, is the subject and means of her art practice.
 Kang devises algorithms and electronics that make the invisible visible and the intangible tangible.

 During the four-month residency, artists scavenge at the Recology Material Recovery Facility, the North Seattle Transfer Station, and the Recology Stores for materials to make their art.
-The exhibition of completed work will be held at Mutuus Studio in Georgetown, opening on September 8th – 16th.
+The exhibition of completed work was held at Mutuus Studio in Georgetown, on September 8th – 16th, 2023.
 To see more of the artist’s artwork, visit and follow haeinkang.com and amandamanitach.com @amandamanitach

 For more information about the program contact Maria Phillips at [email protected]